cy-moi/papercraft/README.md

 The playground is simply the game battleground, where the just-created vessel can shoot at enemies.
 The enemies are static obstacles, move-able obstacles, and an attacking vessel.
 The mirroring vessel will have the same speed as the player and try to face at the player to shoot at it.
 Use arrow keys to move around, `[C] (Capital)`key to brake the vessel, `a` key to shoot!

+### Level-Up

+If you win the battle, the player will be kept to next round of crafting with a reward of 100 health points.
+However, the opponent is generated base on the player's health, so it will always be stronger.

 ### Feedbacks: UI

 battle UI has health bars for both sides, and a control panel where the user can see their current steering degrees and speed.